airbnb/synapse/README.md

 For every external service that your application talks to, we assign a synapse local port on localhost.
 Synapse creates a proxy from the local port to the service, and you reconfigure your application to talk to the proxy.

-Under the hood, Synapse sports `service_watcher`s for service discovery and `config_generators` for configuring local state (e.g. load balancer configs) based on that service discovery state.
+Under the hood, Synapse supports `service_watcher`s for service discovery and `config_generators` for configuring local state (e.g. load balancer configs) based on that service discovery state.

-Synapse supports service discovery with with pluggable `service_watcher`s which take care of signaling to the `config_generators` so that they can react and reconfigure to point at available servers on the fly.
+Synapse supports service discovery with pluggable `service_watcher`s which take care of signaling to the `config_generators` so that they can react and reconfigure to point at available servers on the fly.